·Updated

 npm run build:widget:production

-• widget.js: The production bundle of the widget
+• widget.js - The production bundle

-• widget.css: The production bundle of the widget's styles
+• style.css - The production styles

 <script